 My dissertation advances a cognitive account of multimodality that puts the mimetic praxis of ancient Sophistic rhetorical training into conversation with Maurice Merleau-Ponty’s phenomenology of perception and current theories of situated cognition.
-Conceiving multimodality through the lens of mimesis provides a framework for integrating experiential knowledge work – marginalized since Plato – into the largely conceptual rhetorical pedagogy that informs so many composition and technical communication programs.
-It also helps to balance the transmission-based argumentative rhetoric of persuasion with a more reflexive, affective rhetoric of influence.
+Conceiving multimodality through the rhetorical lens of mimesis provides a framework for integrating experiential knowledge work – marginalized since Plato – into the largely conceptual pedagogy that informs so many composition and technical communication programs.
+Such an integration seeks to balance the transmission-based argumentative rhetoric of persuasion with a more reflexive, affective, and situated rhetoric that I call (in contradistinction to persuasion) influence.